Aircraft Repossession Jobs

 The airplane repo man must be an excellent pilot licensed to fly all sorts of aircraft.
 He may have to fly a private jet, a 747, a crop duster, a twin engine prop plane, a rusted float plane, or even a traffic helicopter.
 With so many types of aircraft, an airplane repo man needs to be able to fly just about anything.
 If he can’t, someone on his team needs to be able to fly it.
 That’s the only way to get the plane back to the bank.

 Aircraft can travel long distances quickly.
 An aircraft in Texas can be in Brazil overnight – if that aircraft is on the list to be repossessed, it must be followed.
-It is important to know the legal side of the business.
+It is essential to know the legal side of the business.
 Rules and regulations differ in every state and country.
 Be familiar with local, state, and international laws and always have insurance.

 Airplane repo men find themselves all over the globe chasing planes.